ietf-tapswg/api-drafts/draft-ietf-taps-interface.md

 The Closed Event informs the application that a Close Action has successfully completed, or that the Remote Endpoint has closed the Connection.
-There is no guarantee that a remote Close will indeed be signaled.
+There is no guarantee that a remote Close will be signaled.

 ~~~